 Navigate to "OPC UA -> Security -> Server" and wait for the quarantined certificate to appear (from AWS IoT SiteWise Gateway).
 You should see a single entry under 'Quarantined Certificates' named something like 'AWS IoT SiteWise Gateway Client'.

 Click “Trust” to accept the certificate.
-At this point, the SiteWise connector will start consuming data over OPC UA from Ignition and this data will be sent up to the AWS IoT in the cloud.
+At this point, the SiteWise connector will start consuming data over OPC UA from Ignition and this data will be sent up to the AWS IoT SiteWise in the cloud.

 Update the SiteWise Gateway